 Killarney's other brewery, Torc, also took a prize for their salt-and-coriander German-style beer Anything Gose.
 As the style has become more popular, finding a straight gose has become a little difficult.
 This one perhaps lacked the cleanness of Leipzig classic Bayerischer Bahnhof, but had oodles of refreshment power.
 The texture was light and fluffy, there was a generous dose of coriander and yet it avoided tasting any way soapy.
 Its sourness is a little muted but it does leave that lovely sea-salty residue on the lips.
 And all at just 4% ABV.
 It deserves to be quaffed in quantity all summer.

 Moving further afield to Dingle, West Kerry Brewery had two that were new to me, both dark.
-The Festival IBA only passed my way fleetingly but I got a strong impression of its smooth, rich and roasty character, livened with sparks of citrus zest.
+The Festive IBA only passed my way fleetingly but I got a strong impression of its smooth, rich and roasty character, livened with sparks of citrus zest.
 There's warming dark fruit deep down in the flavour -- blackberries in particular -- and a spike of roasted dryness.
 Balanced, complex and interesting, this one.